SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

     This file is also created in the last step of *Simulator Setup* and is maintained in the future by the *Simulator Settings* application.
 It defines the [runtime and startup settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller#startup-process--settings) of Simulator Controller.

 As already said, I recommend to stick to this tool for all your configuration tasks, unless you have a configuration need, which cannot be handled by *Simulator Setup*.
 Please note, that ecach configuration change that you make with the *Simulator Configuration* tool, which is described in the following chapters, will be overwritten, if you ever use *Simulator Setup* afterwards.

+Here is a tip for very experienced users: It is possible to patch the generated configuration and/or settings files created by "Simulator Setup".
+To do this, create a *.ini file with those section/key/value information you want to substitute in or add to the final configuration and/or settings information, name them "Conifguration Patch.ini" or "Settings Patch.ini" and drop them into the *Simulator Controller\Setup* folder in your user *Documents* folder.
+Corresponding sample files can be found in the *Resources\Templates* folder.

 ## Running the Configuration tool